godaddy/timings/docs/USAGE.md

 **NOTE**: It is important that you **create a config file** before you start the API!
 Your config file can be in JS, JSON or YML format (examples are provided in the root of this repo).

-You need to point the API at the config file using the `-c` or `--configfile` argument.
+You need to point the API at the config file using the `CONFIGFILE` environment variable.
 If you fail to do this, the API will use defaults settings such as `""` for the elasticsearch server (= don't use ElasticSearch)!
 Please refer to [CONFIG.MD](CONFIG.MD) for more details.

 Below are the different install & run commands for each method as well as the instructions on how to point to the config file: